atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 }
 ```

-This announcement should:

-- Inform the user that the drag have been cancelled
-- Let the user know where the item has returned to

 **Default message**: "Movement cancelled.
 The item has returned to its starting position of ${result.source.index + 1}"

+We tell the user the following:

+- The drag has been cancelled
+- Where the item has returned to

-You are also welcome to add information about the size of the list, and the name of the list you have dropped into.
+Think about adding information about the length of the list, and the name of the list you have dropped into.

-**Suggestion** "Movement cancelled.
-The item has returned to list ${listName} to its starting position of ${startPosition} of ${listLength}".
+**Message with more info**: "Movement cancelled.
+The item has returned to list `${listName}` to its starting position of `${startPosition}` of` ${listLength}`".

-### Drop in the home list
+#### Scenario 2.
+Dropped in the home list (in new position)

+**Default message**: "You have dropped the item.
+It has moved from position `${result.source.index + 1}` to `${result.destination.index + 1}`"

 This announcement should:

+We tell the user the following:

-- Inform the user that they have completed the drag
+- They have completed the drag
-- Let them know what position the item is in now
+- What position the item is in now

+#### Scenario 3.
+Dropped in the home list (in original position)

 **Default message**: "You have dropped the item.
-It has moved from position ${result.source.index + 1} to ${result.destination.index + 1}"
+It has been dropped on its starting position of `${result.source.index + 1}`"

-You may also want to provide a different message if they drop in the same position that they started in.
+We tell the user the following:

+- They have completed the drag
+- That they dropped the item in the starting position
+- The starting position

+#### Scenario 4.
+Dropped on a foreign list

+The messaging for this scenario should be similar to 'dropped in a home list', but we also add what list the item started in and where it finished.

 **Default message**: "You have dropped the item.
-It has been dropped on its starting position of ${result.source.index + 1}"

-### Drop in a foreign list

-The messaging for this scenario should be similar to that of dropping in the home list, with the additional information of what list the item started in and where it finished.

-**Default message**: "You have dropped the item.
-It has moved from position ${result.source.index + 1} in list ${result.source.droppableId} to position ${result.destination.index + 1} in list ${result.destination.droppableId}"
+It has moved from position `${result.source.index + 1}` in list `${result.source.droppableId}` to position `${result.destination.index + 1}` in list `${result.destination.droppableId}`"

-You may want to extend this to include the name of the `Droppable` rather than the id.
-Also, if your `Droppable`s are ordered you may also want to include some positioning information.
+Think about including the name of the `Droppable`, instead of the ID.
+You might also want to include the position if your `Droppable`s are ordered.

-### Drop on no destination
+#### Scenario 5.
+Dropped on no destination

-It is possible for a user to drop on no Droppable.
-This is not possible to do with a keyboard.
-However, if a user is using a pointer input such as a mouse.
-Our messaging is geared towards keyboard usage.
-However, it is a good idea to provide messaging for this scenario also.

-In this message you should:

-- Let the user know that they dropped while not over a droppable location
-- Let them know where the item has returned to
+You can't do this with a keyboard, but it's worthwhile having a message for this scenario, in case the user has a pointer for dragging.

 **Default message**: "The item has been dropped while not over a droppable location.
 The item has returned to its starting position of ${result.source.index + 1}"

+We tell the user the following:

+- They dropped over a location that is not droppable
+- Where the item has returned to

+## That's all folks

+We hope you find this guide useful.
+Feel free to send in suggestions for scenarios you'd like to see included, or you might want to share your own default messages and grow the knowledge even further 🙂.